What Is an English Degree Like in the US?

 Should I Go to Graduate School for English Literature?

-When students decide to study English literature at the bachelor’s level, they choose to follow their passion.
+When students decide to study literature at the bachelor’s level, they choose to follow their passion.
 The job market is tough after graduation, and the data available from the United States suggests that an English Lit degree is not especially lucrative.
 Therefore, students decide, despite the data, to embrace their love of reading, writing, analysis, and language and find ways to put those passions to good use.

 Other times, English lit majors find that a graduate degree or higher in a different area of study would benefit them more.
 So, they go back to get an education degree and teach English, or they go back for a computer science degree and transition into project management, or they decide to go to law school.